Government price controls are situations where the government sets prices for particular goods and services. This can take various forms such as:

-However, the big problem is that this creates a surplus.
+However, the big problem is that this minimum price creates a surplus.
 Therefore, the government have to purchase the surplus to maintain a minimum price.
 The Common Agricultural Policy became very expensive because the minimum prices encouraged farmers to supply as much as possible.

 This is when the government wish to prevent prices going above a certain level.
 If a maximum price is placed below the equilibrium, prices will fall.

-But if price is below the equilibrium, demand will be greater than supply leading to a shortage.
+But if the price is below the equilibrium, demand will be greater than supply leading to a shortage.

 The government may wish to use maximum prices to reduce the cost of renting a house.